sendaifun/solana-agent-kit/README.md

 ### Update the address a Drift vault is delegated to

-Update the address a drift vault is delegated to.
+Update the address a Drift vault is delegated to.

 ```typescript
 const signature = await agent.updateDriftVaultDelegate("41Y8C4oxk4zgJT1KXyQr35UhZcfsp5mP86Z2G7UUzojU", "new-address")